 The credit profile of Royal Schiphol Group N.V.
-(A1 negative) positively reflects (1) the strong business profile of the group, recognising its ownership of Amsterdam Airport Schiphol, the third-largest in Europe by passenger numbers, and other airports in the Netherlands, (2) a supportive regulatory framework which provides visibility on airport charges until 2021, (3) a strong financial profile, which we expect will show some resilience ahead of a sharp decline in revenues expected in 2020 on the back of the coronavirus outbreak, (4) a relatively prudent financial policy, and (5) the uplift to the standalone credit profile (Baseline Credit Assessment, or BCA, of a3) reflecting the likelihood of extraordinary support being provided by the majority owner, the Government of the Netherlands (Aaa stable), in the event that this were ever to be required to avoid a default.
+(A1 negative) positively reflects (1) the strong business profile of the group, recognising its ownership of Amsterdam Airport Schiphol, the third-largest in Europe by passenger numbers, and other airports in the Netherlands, (2) a supportive regulatory framework including a compensation mechanism for traffic loss, (3) a strong financial profile, which we expect will show some resilience following the sharp decline in revenues in 2020 and 2021 on the back of the coronavirus outbreak, (4) a relatively prudent financial policy, and (5) the uplift to the standalone credit profile (Baseline Credit Assessment, or BCA, of a3) reflecting the likelihood of extraordinary support being provided by the majority owner, the Government of the Netherlands (Aaa stable), in the event that this were ever to be required to avoid a default.

-However, the credit profile also reflects the following challenges: (1) significant loss of cash flows expected from travel restrictions related to the coronavirus outbreak and uncertainties as to the timing and level of passenger recovery (2) Royal Schiphol Group's fairly high exposure to transfer traffic and reliance on Air France-KLM, a French Dutch airline group, (3) the operational and legal constraints that currently limit Air Transport Movements (ATMs) at Amsterdam Airport Schiphol to 500,000 per year until 2020 and the uncertainties around the magnitude of any adjustment to this cap after 2020, although the decline in passenger traffic will take some pressure off for some time.
+However, the credit profile also reflects the following challenges: (1) significant loss of cash flows expected from travel restrictions related to the coronavirus outbreak and uncertainties as to the timing and level of passenger recovery (2) Royal Schiphol Group's fairly high exposure to transfer traffic and reliance on Air France-KLM, a French Dutch airline group, (3) the operational and legal constraints that currently limit Air Transport Movements (ATMs) at Amsterdam Airport Schiphol to 500,000 per year and the uncertainties around the magnitude of any adjustment to this cap after 2021, although the decline in passenger traffic will take some pressure off for some time.

+Exhibit 1

-Exhibit 1 Passenger traffic recovery expected to bring Royal Schiphol Group's credit metrics back to precoronavirus levels by 2022-2023
+Passenger traffic recovery expected to bring Royal Schiphol Group's credit metrics back to precoronavirus levels by 2022-2023